bokanyi/exam-project-client/README.md

 VITE_SERVER_URL=`http://localhost:8000/`\
 VITE_CLIENT_ID=<YOUR_SPOTIFY_OUATH_CLIENT_ID>

-we need to create a spotify app to get client id and overwrite the client_id in config.ts
+You need to create a spotify app to get client id.

 ## Tools